-This pamphlet was produced through a collaboration between the AIM at Melanoma Foundation and Terranova Medica, LLC.
+The original pamphlet was produced through a collaboration between the AIM at Melanoma Foundation and Terranova Medica, LLC.

-We wish to thank our consultant faculty for directing and reviewing the content:
+We wish to thank our consultant faculty for directing and reviewing the original release of the content:

-Anna Pavlick, BSN, MSc, DO, MBA

-Professor of Medicine, Division of Hematology & Medical Oncology

-Weill Cornell Medicine College

-New York, New York

-Michael A. Postow, MD

-Co-Lead, Melanoma Disease Management Team Memorial Sloan Kettering Cancer Center Assistant Professor of Medicine Weill Cornell Medical College New York, New York
+Anna Pavlick, BSN, MSc, DO, MBA Professor of Medicine, Division of Hematology & Medical Oncology Weill Cornell Medicine College New York, New York Michael A. Postow, MD Co-Lead, Melanoma Disease Management Team Memorial Sloan Kettering Cancer Center Assistant Professor of Medicine Weill Cornell Medical College New York, New York